agonzalezro/agonzalezro.github.io/content/go/new_blog.md

 After a really, really long time I am finally updating my old blog.
-Time ago I tried to update it but I've realised that a lot of JS of the site was completely broken & instead spend some time fixing it I've decided to start it from scratch with my own blog site generator:
+Time ago I tried to update it but I've realised that a lot of JS of the site was completely broken & instead spend some time fixing it I've decided to start it from scratch with my own blog site generator written in Golang:
 [Polo](http://github.com/agonzalezro/polo).

 I know that from a point of view of a software engineer, start something from